pu2clr/SI4844/README.md

 ## Examples

-In [examples folder](https://github.com/pu2clr/SI4844/tree/master/examples) you will find some sketches that might help you in your project.
+On [examples folder](https://github.com/pu2clr/SI4844/tree/master/examples) you will find some sketches that might help you in your project.

 ### Firmware Information